Festivals of Bhutan

-Bhutan’s ‘high value, low impact’ tourism policy, its well preserved cultural heritage and natural environment, and sustainable practices are the reasons to top the list of travel destinations in the world.
+Bhutan’s ‘high value, low impact’ tourism policy, it’s well preserved cultural heritage and natural environment, and sustainable practices are the reasons to top list of travel destinations in the world and also to explore unique Festivals of Bhutan.

 Whenever you travel to Bhutan, you will be greeted with one of the festivals.
-Festivals in Bhutan reflect cultural diversity and rich natural biodiversity.
+Festivals of Bhutan reflect cultural diversity and rich natural biodiversity.

-Here are the best festivals in Bhutan both tourists and locals do not want to miss.
+Here are the best festivals of Bhutan both tourists and locals do not want to miss.

 When: Different times